About

 Percy Island Colonial Goats

-Nesting season is November through to March, with hatching mostly from January.
-At Middle Percy Island, turtle nests can be found at West Bay, the island caretakers will secure the area, roping off each nest to protect the eggs during their 45 to 75-day incubation period.
+Nesting season is November through to March, with hatching mostly from January- April.
+At Middle Percy Island, turtle nests can be found at West Bay and rarely at Whites Bay.
+At West Bay, the island residents will secure the area, roping off each nest to protect the eggs during their 6-8 week incubation period.
+This timing depends upon the nest site and temperature, which result in male or female hatchlings.

 Please keep dogs on a leash at all time.
 Visitors are asked to look but don’t touch the turtle nests, eggs or hatchlings, and always supervise young children, educating them on the importance of not interfering with nature is essential.